wifisensing/PicoScenes-Manual/source/users.rst

 .. note::

      1. All affiliations listed above are identified from the collected software usage data.
 Data collection is expressly stated in :doc:`/eula`.
-     2. All affiliations above are added in time order.
+     2. Both lists grow in time order.